Columbus-Athens Schweitzer Fellows Program

 History

-The Columbus-Athens Schweitzer Fellows Program is one of 13 ASF Programs located across the U.S. Since 2011, the Columbus-Athens Program has supported students who are dedicated to addressing the social determinants of health in underserved local communities, and whose example influences and inspires others.
+The Columbus-Athens Schweitzer Fellows Program is one of multiple ASF Programs located across the U.S. Since 2011, the Columbus-Athens Program has supported students who are dedicated to improving the health and lives of Ohioans in our communities and whose example influences and inspires others.

 Fellows

-Columbus-Athens Schweitzer Fellows are graduate or professional students whose fields of study or personal interests are relevant to the programs mission.
-Fellows receive a stipend of $3,000 to carry out an April-to-April community service project of at least 200 service hours, of which at least 100 hours involve direct client contact.
-Fellows partner with an existing community agency in the Columbus or Athens area and have both an academic and a community-based mentor.
+Columbus-Athens Schweitzer Fellows are graduate or professional students from a degree-granting academic institution in Ohio and are selected through a competitive application process.
+Selected fellows receive a stipend of $3,000 to carry out a year-long community engagement project in close collaboration with a community-based organization.
+Each project commits to at least 200 service hours, of which at least 100 hours involve direct community-facing contact.
 Fellows attend an orientation and monthly meetings and participate in reflective leadership development programming.

 Goals

-• To provide skilled and compassionate direct services that address important unmet needs of local underserved individuals and communities;
+• To provide skilled and compassionate direct services that enhance the health of Ohioans and which further the aims of the community agency partner organization;

 • To support and train emerging professional leaders in ways that strengthen their commitment to, and skills in, public service; and

-• To develop a pipeline of emerging professions with the capacity to effect change in the social and health care systems that will reduce and ultimately eliminate disparities that influence peoples health and lives.
+• To develop a pipeline of emerging professions with the capacity to effect change within our communities to improve the health of all Ohioans.